 - B.M., Bachelor of Music, Indiana University, 1988

-Tom Walsh is professor of saxophone and chair of the Jazz Studies Department at the Indiana University Jacobs School of Music.
+Tom Walsh is Robert J. Waller Sr. and Robert J. Waller Jr. Professor of Music, professor of music in saxophone, and chair of the Department of Jazz Studies at the Indiana University Jacobs School of Music.

 An active performer of jazz and classical music, he has presented concerts and workshops in China, Brazil, Japan, Germany, Austria, Italy, Croatia, Slovenia, Azerbaijan, Costa Rica, and across the United States.
 Premiere performances include Scott Jones’ concert band arrangement of Russell Peck’s The Upward Stream (2013), Chris Rutkowski’s Concerto for Alto Saxophone and Wind Ensemble (2008), and David Baker’s Concerto for Alto Saxophone and Orchestra (2004).

 Most recently, he is featured on Mike Hackett’s CD New Point of View (Summit Records, 2013) and on two CDs released on the IUMusic label: Holiday Celebration (2011) and Sylvia McNair’s Romance (2012).
 His latest solo CD release is Intersections (Arizona University Recordings, 2010), featuring Luke Gillespie on piano.
 Earlier solo CDs include New Life (2002) and Shaking the Pumpkin (1998).
 Other CD releases include David Baker’s Concerto for Alto Saxophone and Orchestra with the Czech National Symphony Orchestra (Paul Freeman Introduces David Baker, Volume XII—Albany Recordings), Basically Baker with the Buselli/Wallarab Jazz Orchestra (GM Recordings), and Sky Scrapings: Saxophone Music of Don Freund (AUR Recordings).